2027 United States elections: Gubernatorial elections

+Lieutenant gubernatorial elections

+Two states will be holding Lieutenant governor elections.

+Attorney general elections

+Three states will be holding Attorney general elections.

+Secretary of state elections

+Three states will be holding Secretary of State elections.

+Treasurer elections

+Three states will be holding Treasurer elections.

+Auditor elections

+Two states will be holding state auditor elections.

 Legislative

 Legislative elections will be held for both houses of the Louisiana State Legislature, the Mississippi Legislature, the New Jersey Legislature, and the Virginia General Assembly.
 Kentucky, which holds gubernatorial elections in off-years, holds state legislative elections concurrent with presidential and midterm elections.

 Local elections

 Mayoral elections

 A number of major U.S. cities will hold mayoral elections in 2027.